 Eurozone Manufacturing PMI

 The growth in the manufacturing production has been slowing in the Eurozone in the last 7-8 months.
 Flash manufacturing PMI report used to be at 55 PMI points in summer, but it has declined close to contraction at the end of last year and in February it fell into contraction ans the PMI indicator fell below the 50 level.
 In the last two months manufacturing has softened further, although in France and Spain we saw an improvement in April, but Germany has the biggest impact and manufacturing there is still pretty weak.
-The Eurozone manufacturing is expected to improve slightly form 47.7 points in May to 48.0 points this month.
-Although, we will have an indication of the Eurozone number in advance since the French and German manufacturing reports will be released during the previous hour and they are expected to improve slightly as well.
+The Eurozone flash manufacturing improved slightly form 47.7 points in May to 47.8 points in June, which was revised lower to 47.6 points.
+Manufacturing activity is back in expansion in France but in Germany it continues to contract, which has been affecting the Eurozone manufacturing numbers negatively.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>